colindresj/generator-ractive/README.md

   - Default: `false`

 ### ractive:ractive
-Creates a ractive file, ractive spec file and, if using AMD, ractive template.
+Creates a ractive file, ractive spec file and, if using AMD or Browserify, a ractive template.

 ##### Arguments
 - `<name>` _required_

 ### ractive:component
-Creates a component file, component spec file and, if using AMD, component template.
+Creates a component file, component spec file and, if using AMD or Browserify, a component template.

 ##### Arguments
 - `<name>` _required_